sparanoid/instagram-badges/README.txt

 2. All settings on instagram.com are available to change.

 == Changelog ==

+= 1.1.11 =
+* Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.

 = 1.1.10 =
 * Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.